galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 Going back to our fake world, the staff could have just written the menu from the moment they opened.
 And then whenever something changed, they could just rewrite a new menu.
 This way, a lot of time is saved and whatever menu they show you is always updated.

 This is how static site generators like Gatsby operate.
 Instead of re-rendering a page for every request, Gatsby builds pages as static files, ready to be deployed.
 Pages can be rendered again once there are changes in content, data or appearance.
-This is ideal for sites with content that doesn't change frequently (i.e. no real-time data) like business landing pages, eCommerce catalogs, documentation, blogs, [etc](https://www.gatsbyjs.org/showcase/).
+This is ideal for sites with content that doesn't change frequently (i.e. no real-time data) like business landing pages, eCommerce catalogs, docs, blogs, [etc](https://www.gatsbyjs.org/showcase/).
 (As long as the time it takes to build and deploy pages is shorter than the rate at which the data changes, this approach is still ideal.
-Gatsby builds are fast and getting faster.)
+Gatsby builds are fast and [getting](https://www.slideshare.net/Gatsbyjs/gatsby-v2-faster-build-times-guessjs-and-more) [faster](https://image.slidesharecdn.com/gatsbyv2webinarpresentation-181003000041/95/gatsby-v2-faster-build-times-guessjs-and-more-55-638.jpg?cb=1538525078).)

 ## How it works